 5. Have a Flashlight Handy in your Purse or Backpack

 You never know when you’ll need it.
 You may end up finding it handy every evening you walk through campus or it may just be your savior in an unexpected on-campus emergency.
 Fenix has created two exceptional options for lightweight, personal flashlights that are easy to fit in your purse, pocket or backpack: The Fenix PD25 and the aforementioned RC05 flashlights.
 These flashlights not only provide sufficient lighting, but they can also double as a self-defense tool.
-Check out 4 Reasons Why Women Should Carry a Flashlight, which also pertains to men, for more safety tips and reasons why it’s important to always have a flashlight handy.

 Having proper lighting won’t save you from all dangerous situations on campus.
 We encourage you to keep up with safety tips from your school or university, know their emergency numbers and become very familiar with the campus before those short fall days come around.
 And always, whenever possible, do not travel alone.